kaytlinrb/galaxygamer/README.md

 ## Description

-Sci-fi gaming club with administrator privileges to add, edit and delete members.
+Sci-fi gaming club displays club members with accessable profile pages website with administrator page to add, edit and delete members using the Angular Javascript framework and typescript.

 ## Development server